All Episodes

 Is the war on terror over?

-General Milley.
+General Milley?

 Absolutely not.

-Has the exit from Afghanistan made the war more challenging for us or less challenging with respect to continuing to try and protect the homeland and U.S. interest abroad.
+Has the exit from Afghanistan made the war more challenging for us or less challenging with respect to continuing to try and protect the homeland and U.S. interest abroad?

 Senator's made it more challenging.

-General Miller, you agree?
+General Mille, you agree?

 Yeah, absolutely.